 The Company maintains its Equity Incentive Plan to attract and retain independent trustees, executive officers and other key employees and service providers.
 The plan provides for the grant of options to purchase common shares, share awards, share appreciation rights, performance units and other equity-based awards.
+The plan was amended and restated as of May 17, 2013 to increase the maximum number of shares available under the plan to 3,000,000 shares.
 Share awards under this plan generally vest over three to five years, though compensation for the Company's independent trustees includes shares granted that vest immediately.
-The Company pays dividends on unvested shares and units, except for performance based shares, for which dividends on unvested shares are not paid until those shares are vested.
+The Company pays dividends on unvested shares and units, except for performance based shares, for which dividends on unvested performance based shares are not paid until those shares are vested.
 Certain awards may provide for accelerated vesting if there is a change in control.
 In January 2013 and 2012, the Company issued 22,536 and 27,592 common shares, respectively, to its independent trustees as compensation for services performed in 2012 and 2011.
 The quantity of shares was calculated based on the average of the closing prices for the Company's common shares on the New York Stock Exchange for the last ten trading days preceding the reporting date.
-The Company would have distributed 4,844 common shares had this liability classified award been satisfied as of March 31, 2013.
-As of March 31, 2013, there were 6,206 common shares available for issuance under the Equity Incentive Plan.
+The Company would have distributed 10,172 common shares had this liability classified award been satisfied as of June 30, 2013.
+As of June 30, 2013, there were 2,400,018 common shares available for issuance under the Equity Incentive Plan.